 Mountain laurel (Kalmia latifolia) is a showy, evergreen, shade-tolerant shrub that flowers from late spring to early summer.
-Mountain laurel grows best in U.S. Department of Agriculture hardiness zones 4 to 9.
+Mountain laurel is a perennial in U.S. Department of Agriculture hardiness zones 4 through 9.
 This shrub has a mounded look when young, but it tends to grow leggy branches as it ages.
 It isn't necessary to prune a mountain laurel, but it does promote good air circulation.

 Pruning Mountain Laurel

 Prune your mountain laurel in the winter or during dry periods in summer.
 Mountain laurel has few problems with pests and diseases, but it can develop leaf spot during humid months if grown in heavy shade.
 It's best to prune mountain laurel in summer after the blooms have faded.

 Pruning it in summer promotes better blooms in the next growing season.
 Use loppers to prune the large branches and hand clippers for the smaller branches, making a sharp cut at the base of the branch.
 Prune branches that are broken or growing too close together.
 Prune inner branches to improve air circulation and prune older branches that aren't producing many flowers.

 Prune just enough to allow air to easily penetrate the branch structure.
 There's no reason to prune more, although you can prune it to 2 or 3 feet off the ground if your plant is diseased.
 It will take a couple of years to grow back, but this should give you a nice, full shrub.
 Mountain laurel is flammable, so you want to keep trim any mountain laurel shrubs growing near your house.